TESLA2402/Supabase_Flutter/README.md

 ## How to run
-- Install the .apk file uploaded in the drive link submitter or from the release section and run on an android device
+- Install the .apk file from the release section and run on an android/ios device
 - Alternatively, you can build your own release by cloning the github repo, and running
 ```
 flutter build apk --release